ligato/docs/docs/user-guide/concepts.md

 - Describes an object's name and type fields in a protobuf message format.
 This simplifies development and documentation readability.
 <br></br>
-- Generates northbound protobuf APIs used by external entities for interacting with configured objects.
+- Generates northbound protobuf APIs used by external entities for interacting with configuration objects such as an ACL.
 <br></br>
 - Used with the model spec to generate a key.
 <br></br>